Get AI SEO for FREE.

 2. By being the person that is conducting the roundup.

-How To Get Interviewed for Roundup Posts
+How to Get Interviewed for Roundup Posts

 While you can’t guarantee you’ll get interviewed for every roundup post that suits your website, you can at least take some easy, but strategic steps to set you up for more opportunities.